solehudinmq/one_take/README.md

 }'
 ```

+For more details, you can see the following example : [example/app.rb](https://github.com/solehudinmq/one_take/blob/development/example/app.rb).

 ## Example Implementation in Your Application

 For examples of applications that use this gem, you can see them here : [example](https://github.com/solehudinmq/one_take/tree/development/example).